 A sedentary (inactive) lifestyle is one of the top risk factors for heart disease.
 Fortunately, it's a risk factor that you can do something about.
 Regular exercise, especially aerobic exercise, has many benefits.
 It can:

-- Help reduce body fat and help you reach a healthy weight.
+- Reduce body fat and help you reach and maintain a healthy weight

 How Do I Start Exercising?